gost/play-with-gost/docker/startup.md

 2. gost-test on port 8081, external uri: http://gost_test.lvh.me

-The site lvh.me is a handy tool to test the subdomains: it redirects to localhost machine.
+The site lvh.me is a handy site to test the subdomains: it redirects to localhost machine.

 Steps: